This Whole30-friendly sheet pan pork chop supper is a wonderful and quick dinner for chilly nights!

 A pork chop covered in marinade

-Line a large rimmed baking sheet with parchment, and arrange the coated pork chops on the pan.
+Line a large rimmed baking sheet with parchment or aluminum foil, and place pork chops on the pan.
 (If you leave off the parchment, the ingredients will brown better BUT cleanup is harder.)

 Placing pork chops in a single layer on a rimmed baking sheet